trueadm/ripple/packages/eslint-plugin-ripple/README.md

 ESLint plugin for [Ripple](https://ripplejs.com) - helps enforce best practices and catch common mistakes when writing Ripple applications.

+Works just like `eslint-plugin-react` - simply install and use the recommended config!

 ## Installation

 ```bash